 This section is sometimes constructed from a different type of wood than the top.
 For example, a hardwood like mahogany is often used in the instrument’s back and sides, whereas a softer wood like spruce is often used for the top.

 The back often undergoes a manufacturing process known as ‘bookmatching’.
 This is when the wood is cut symmetrically so that it opens apart like a pair of wings and keeps an identical grain pattern.

 The ukulele’s back panel can also be slightly curved outwards so that more there is more resonance in your sound.

-If you look inside a ukulele through its soundhole, you’ll spot the label attached to the back of the body.
+If you look inside a ukulele through its soundhole, you’ll spot the label.

 This is basically a sticker, that tells us information, such as the instrument’s manufacturer, date of production, serial number and make.